rewa15/Movie-api/README.md

 3. In the ***app.js*** file, replace the variable ***Api_key*** with your own generated api key.
 ###
 4. Generate your own API Key [here](http://www.omdbapi.com/apikey.aspx).
 ###
+5. If the entered keywords are incorrect, you are redirected to failure page.
+Try Again with other keywords in that case.
+###

 ## 🔸 Node Packages to install